ZimengXiong/winmux/README.md

 WinMux checks GitHub Releases for signed updates automatically.
 You can also select **Check for Updates…** from the menu bar.

-### Release updates

-`make release VERSION=<version>` creates a signed `appcast.xml` alongside the release archive and uploads both to the GitHub release.
-Sparkle signs the appcast with the Ed25519 key in the local login Keychain.
-The matching public key is set through `SPARKLE_PUBLIC_KEY` in the makefile; keep the private key in the Keychain and do not commit or share it.

-Publishing a stable GitHub release also updates `Casks/winmux.rb` in `ZimengXiong/homebrew`.
-Before the first release, add a `HOMEBREW_TAP_TOKEN` repository secret to this repository.
-The token must have read and write access to the contents of `ZimengXiong/homebrew`.

 ## Migrating
 ### From AeroSpace
 If `~/.config/winmux/winmux.toml` already exists, WinMux uses it as-is.